 According to the 2024 King County Flood Management Plan, more winter precipitation falling as rain and increased heavy rainfall events are projected to increase flooding.
 In the Pacific Northwest overall, heavy rainfall events are projected to “intensify by over 19 percent, on average, by the 2080s.”
 Across 12 Puget Sound watersheds, the highest average river flows are projected to increase by 18 percent to 55 percent.

 In the Greater Maple Valley/Cedar River area, increased flooding could have multiple impacts on residents, infrastructure, and the environment.
 Higher flows and more frequent flood events can damage homes, roads, bridges, and utilities, disrupting transportation and emergency services.
-Flooding may also erode streambanks, degrade water quality, and threaten fish habitat, particularly in the Cedar River, which supports salmon populations.
+Flooding may also erode streambanks, degrade water quality, and threaten fish habitat, particularly in the Cedar and Green Rivers, which supports salmon populations.

 For rural lands, floodwater can inundate fields and harm livestock, creating economic stress for property owners.
 Additionally, increased flood risk can raise insurance costs, reduce property values, and require expanded investment in stormwater and flood mitigation systems to protect both communities and natural resources.